sujitdebnath/fau-bionet-project-ws23/README.md

 #### 2.2.
 Automatic Cell-type Annotation
 In this stage, automatic cell type annotation has been performed using two methods: SCSA and MetaTiME.

-- **SCSA:** SCSA (Single-Cell Score Annotation) is an automatic tool for annotating cell types from scRNA-seq data.
+- **SCSA:** SCSA is an automatic tool for annotating cell types from scRNA-seq data.
 It employs a score annotation model that combines differentially expressed genes (DEGs) and confidence levels of cell markers from both known and user-defined information.
 This method eliminates the need for manual strategies, providing consistent and precise cell type annotations.
 Evaluation on real scRNA-seq datasets demonstrates SCSA's ability to assign cells to correct types with desirable precision. [[original-paper](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2020.00490/full)]

-- **MetaTiME:** MetaTiME (MetaTiME-TME) is another method utilized for automatic cell type annotation.
+- **MetaTiME:** MetaTiME is another method utilized for automatic cell type annotation.
 It leverages pre-trained MeC models and functional annotations to project single cells into MeC space, where cell states are annotated based on MeC scores.
 This approach enables fine-grained cell state annotation, facilitating a deeper understanding of the cellular composition of complex tissues and environments. [[original-paper](https://www.nature.com/articles/s41467-023-38333-8)]

 After annotated cell types using SCSA and MetaTiME, they are then visualized using embeddings such as UMAP.
 Additionally, the Ratio of Observed to Expected cell numbers (Ro/e) is calculated to quantify tissue preferences of each cluster, if applicable. [[script-url](./pipelines/services/cell_type_annotation.py)]